briceamen/gen-cli/README.md

 ## Concept

 Similar to how `sqlc generate` works for SQL, this tool parses the Go SDK interfaces and generates CLI commands automatically.
-When the SDK is updated with new endpoints, running `generative-cli generate` detects and scaffolds the missing commands.
+The manifest is the source of truth: run the generator CLI to record new SDK methods, then regenerate the code from that manifest (without overwriting your edits).

+There are two binaries:

+- **Generator CLI**: `./cmd/generator` → keeps the manifest up to date and regenerates code.
+- **Generated CLI**: `./cmd/runtime` → the actual CLI built from the generated command set.

 ## Architecture

 ```
 generative-cli/
 ├── cmd/
-│   ├── root.go           # Main Cobra root command
+│   ├── generator/        # Entry point for generator CLI (go run ./cmd/generator)
-│   └── generate.go       # `generate` subcommand
+│   └── runtime/          # Entry point for generated CLI (go run ./cmd/runtime)
+├── generatorcli/         # Generator commands (update-manifest, generate)
+├── runtimecli/           # Root command that wires all generated commands
 ├── generator/
 │   ├── parser.go         # Go AST parser for SDK interfaces
 │   ├── manifest.go       # TOML manifest management